mchen0037/hiperlab_gazebo/README.md

 FIXME: <img src="https://github.com/mchen0037/hiperlab_gazebo/blob/master/doc/Gazebo%20rqt_graph.png">

 ## Using New Models
-Nathan was able to convert a Solidworks file into an urdf through some plugin, I'm not sure how he did that, so I'm making an assumption that you have an urdf file readily available to you.
+You're able to convert Solidworks files into an .urdf package.
+See Nathan for more details.

 I recommend converting the model into a .sdf file before anything--it saves you some xml tags and looks a little cleaner.
 The way I did this:
 1. Place model package into catkin_ws and compile it.
 Models should come as ROS packages, with a package.xml and CMakeLists.txt.